Health conditions that disproportionately affect the asian community

 Patients with active TB, or high-risk patients with inactive TB, typically undergo a 6–12-month course of antibiotics to clear the infection.

-At Urgent Care, we’re here 7 days a week to care for you.
+We’re here 7 days a week to care for you.

 Sources: